ray-project/enhancements/reps/2023-10-30-gpu-memory-support.md

 def nvidia_a100_gpu_task:
   …

-# Requesting 30GB of gpu memory from a A10 GPU with 24GB of memory.
+# Requesting 30GB of GPU memory from a A10 GPU with 24GB of memory.
 # Task won't be able to be scheduled.
 @ray.remote(gpu_memory=30 * 1024 * 1024 * 1024 * 1024, accelerator_type="NVIDIA_TESLA_A10G")
 def nvidia_a10_gpu_task: